-The Photography BA course opens up a number of job roles in the photography and creative industries, enabling you to pursue a career in magazines and newspapers, editorial and freelance photography, archive work, photo libraries, education and local or national arts organisations.
+The Photography BA course course opens up a number of job roles in the photography and creative industries, enabling you to pursue a career in magazines or newspapers, editorial or freelance photography, archive work, photo libraries, education or local or national arts organisations.

 Previous students have gone on to find work at a diverse range of companies and have taken up roles such as photographer, curator, photo journalist, web designer and videographer.
 Others have used the transferable skills they developed through this course to fulfil roles in local government, teaching and entrepreneurship.

 Successful artists who have studied here include Paddy Jolley, Sam Taylor-Wood, Suky Best and Leticia Valverdes.

 This degree is also excellent preparation for postgraduate study.

 In addition to the University's standard entry requirements, you should have: